-direct contribution to winning or being 2) Proof of having received, within the nominated for an international last five years from the year of award for excellence. application support and sponsorship For example, The Fashion Awards, Council of Fashion Designers of America (CFDA) Fashion Awards, Elle Style Award, GQ Award, LVMH Prize, ANDAM Prize, Hyères Prize or another relevant major award or nomination.
-Awards must be awards of excellence , rather than monetary awards such as grants and bursaries. through: the British Fashion Council's support schemes; or ; the Fashion East support scheme; or the Sarabande Foundation; or support by Centre for Fashion Enterprise; or similar support from an international counterpart to the British Fashion 5 Council.
-3) Proof of catwalk shows, presentations and/or exhibitions in the last five years in contexts which are recognised as internationally significant in your field, or evidence of extensive 3) Evidence of one or more orders placed by UK or international luxury retailers and boutiques in the last five years. international distribution and sales of your collections.
-4) Evidence of recognition by leading industry players (within the 4) Proof of international distribution and sales in the last five years through internationally renowned retailers and boutiques, or through your own physical last five years) - for example internationally renowned fashion designers, fashion media, retailers, brands, Graduate Fashion Week - of
+- 2) Proof of having received, within the last five years from the year of application support and sponsorship through: the British Fashion Council's support schemes; or; the Fashion East support scheme; or the Sarabande Foundation; or support by Centre for Fashion Enterprise; or similar support from an international counterpart to the British Fashion Council. - 3) Evidence of one or more orders placed by UK or international luxury retailers and boutiques in the last five years. - 4) Two or more examples of industry recognition by leading industry players (within the last five years) for an exceptional graduating collection for example from internationally renowned fashion designers, retailers and brands or Graduate Fashion Week.